Forensic Identification Unit

 Members of the Chatham-Kent Police Service Forensic Identification Unit are also routinely called upon to provide expert court testimony in areas such as fingerprint analysis, footwear identifications, and physical matches.

 In addition to their investigative work, the Forensic Identification Unit facilitates a Scenes of Crime program that trains officers in Community Patrol in crime scene processing techniques.

-The unit is comprised of three members who oversee the work completed by the eight SOCO (scenes of crime officers) officers assigned to four Community Patrol platoons.
+The unit is comprised of three members who oversee the work completed by the ten SOCO (Scenes Of Crime Officers) officers assigned to four Community Patrol platoons.

 The unit receives approximately 700 requests for service per year through the uniform patrol and SOCO officers.
 Among those requests for service the unit receives, on average, over 200 fingerprint lifts for examination.
 These lifts are obtained by the SOCO officers during their examination of crime scenes, recovered stolen vehicles and property.
 Each member of the Forensic Identification Unit is tasked with analyzing the lifts submitted to determine if they are suitable for individualization (identification).
 If the lift or print meets the criteria then it is compared to suspect prints.
 If the print is deemed not suitable for identification then there is no further action taken.
 When identification is made the investigating officer is notified for further follow up.